Your cookie preferences

 An arrangement fee can be paid upfront, or added onto your mortgage.
 Choosing to add the arrangement fee to your mortgage can be useful if you don't have much cash left during the home buying process.
 But remember that you'll then have to pay interest on top of it.

-Congratulations, you've completed the costs of buying your new home!
-Now that you're a home owner, it's important to keep on top of these ongoing expenses.
+Once you have the keys, you'll be responsible for the regular running costs of your new home.
+It's important to keep on top of these ongoing expenses.

 Council tax

-The cost of your council tax varies depending on:
+The cost of your council tax, which pays for local services, varies depending on:

-• how much your local council charges for that band
+• The rate set by your local council for your band

 You can check online to see how much council tax you have to pay.

-If you live in a flat, you might face maintenance and services charges.
+If you live in a flat, you might face maintenance and services charges which are usually paid to the building's freeholder or management company.
 These can run into thousands of pounds a year.

 Running costs